ljonesdesign/INLS161-2021-spring/docs/14-data-database.md

 ---

 :::note
-[Download and **use this Gradesheet as a checklist** before submitting full project to SAKAI on April 26 at 11:55 p.m.](https://sakai.unc.edu/access/content/group/c133eae3-71e7-47b0-be54-567e2a25f167/materials/04/task04.gradesheet.xlsx) *This sheet covers all sessions and is repeated at the top of each session:* 04/02, 04/09, 04/16, & 04/23
+[Download and **use this Gradesheet as a checklist** before submitting full project to SAKAI by April 26 at 11:55 p.m.](https://sakai.unc.edu/access/content/group/c133eae3-71e7-47b0-be54-567e2a25f167/materials/04/task04.gradesheet.xlsx) *This sheet covers all sessions and is repeated at the top of each session:* 04/02, 04/09, 04/16, & 04/23
 :::

 # Databases